isadiewei/public/agile/agile.md

 these were the authors of the original document their opinion of my rough draft has not been revealed to me at this time

-Kent Beck
+Kent Beck,
-Mike Beedle
+Mike Beedle,
-Arie van Bennekum
+Arie van Bennekum,
-Alistair Cockburn
+Alistair Cockburn,
-Ward Cunningham
+Ward Cunningham,
-Martin Fowler
+Martin Fowler,
-James Grenning
+James Grenning,
-Jim Highsmith
+Jim Highsmith,
-Andrew Hunt
+Andrew Hunt,
-Ron Jeffries
+Ron Jeffries,
-Jon Kern
+Jon Kern,
-Brian Marick
+Brian Marick,
-Robert C. Martin
+Robert C. Martin,
-Steve Mellor
+Steve Mellor,
-Ken Schwaber
+Ken Schwaber,
-Jeff Sutherland
+Jeff Sutherland,
-Dave Thomas
+Dave Thomas,